Worker-Peasant Red Guards

-The Worker-Peasant Red Guards (WPRG; 로농적위군), also translated as Workers and Peasants' Red Militia (WPRM), is a paramilitary force in North Korea as the largest civil defense force in North Korea.
+The Worker-Peasant Red Guards (WPRG; 로농적위군), also translated as Workers and Peasants' Red Militia, is a paramilitary force in North Korea.
+It is a reserve force responsible for civil defense and providing additional defence and support to the Korean People's Army in the event of an invasion.
+The WPRG, with an estimated size of 5 million personnel, is the largest paramilitary force in the world.

 Name

+The name Worker-Peasant Red Guards is noted in the a propaganda poster 우리 당의 불패의 혁명적무장력인 로농적위대창건 15돐 만세! dated1974 (Koryo Studio collection) and therefore the date of establishment is 1959.

-The name ‘Worker-Peasant Red Guards’ first appeared at the military parade commemorating the 65th anniversary of the founding of the Party on October 10, 2010, and thereafter North Korea began calling it the ‘Worker-Peasant Red Guards’.
+The name Worker-Peasant Red Guards appeared at the military parade commemorating the 65th anniversary of the founding of the Workers' Party of Korea on 10 October 2010, and thereafter North Korea began calling it the Worker-Peasant Red Guards.

 Organisation

-The militia is organized on a provincial/city/town/village level, and structured on a brigade, battalion, company, and platoon basis.
-Its strength is estimated at 5 million personnel.
+The WPRG is a reserve force militia organized on a provincial/city/town/village level, and structured on a brigade, battalion, company, and platoon basis.
+Its strength is estimated at 5 million personnel, which would make it by far the largest paramilitary force in the world.

-It is not only under State Affairs Commission (until 2016 National Defence Commission) and Ministry of Defence control, but is also attached to the Workers' Party of Korea under its Military Leadership Department.
+The WPRG is not only under the State Affairs Commission (which replaced the National Defence Commission in 2016) and Ministry of Defence, but is also attached to the Workers' Party of Korea itself under its Military Leadership Department.
 It is thus responsible to the Supreme Leader in his capacity as Commander-in-Chief of the Armed Forces.

 History

-The organization was established In order to make up for the shortage of troops as the Chinese troops that participated in the Korean War withdrew in April 1958.

-North Korea disbanded the Self-Defense Forces, previously under the command of the Ministry of Social Security, and on 14 January, 1959.

-The organization was formally established with workers, farmers, intellectuals, and students joining it, and had a force of 500,000 people.
+The WPRG was established in 14 January 1959 in order to make up for the shortage of troops as China's People's Volunteer Army, that had been stationed in North Korea since the Korean War, withdrew in April 1958.
+It replaced the Self-Defense Forces, previously under the command of the Ministry of Social Security, and the organization was formally established with workers, farmers, intellectuals, and students in a force of 500,000 people.
 At first, they were required to receive military training while working for a living.
+The WPRG was widely mobilized to help with reconstruction projects following the mass destruction that occurred during the Korean War.
-But in 1962, in accordance with the policy of arming the entire population, the organization was expanded to include men aged 18 to 45 and single women aged 18 to 35.

-In 1971, the applicable age for the Workers' and Peasants' Red Guards was extended to 50 years old, and all men and single women aged 17 to 60 who were not transferred to the prison guards were targeted for formation, and it continues to this day.
+In 1962, in accordance with the state policy of arming the entire North Korean population, the WPRG was expanded to include men aged 18 to 45, and single women aged 18 to 35.
+In 1971, the applicable age was extended to 50 years old, and all men and single women aged 17 to 60 who were not transferred to the prison guards were targeted for recruitment, and it continues to this day.

-They were also widely mobilized to help with reconstruction projects following the mass destruction that occurred during the Korean War.

 Equipment

-The militia uses mostly small arms phased out from frontline service, while access to advanced equipment is limited.
+The WPRG is mainly equipped with small arms and vehicles phased out from frontline service in the regular armed forces, with access to more modern and advanced equipment being limited.